BerkeleyLab/Marble/README.md

 The initial design is supported by the Berkeley Accelerator Controls and Instrumentation (BACI), a DOE High Energy Physics (HEP) General Accelerator R&D (GARD) program and carried out by the Accelerator Technology Group (ATG) at LBNL, in collaboration with the Warsaw University of Technology (WUT) and Creotech Instruments in Poland.

 The board was designed by Michal Gaska (WUT) and Larry Doolittle (LBNL) is the mastermind behind the design.
-Michael Betz, Vamsi Vytla, Sergio Paiagua and Eric Norum (LBNL) have also contributed to the design and supporting software and firmware throughout the development.
+Michael Betz, Vamsi Vytla, Sergio Paiagua, Eric Norum, Shree Murthy, and Keith Penney (LBNL) have also contributed to the design and supporting software and firmware throughout the development.

 ## Copyright